Contact Alissa Adams, School Library Technology Coordinator | 605-295-3152 (direct) | SD State Library

-ALL 50+ databases and digital resources offered by the SD State Library are FREE and accessible 24/7 WITHOUT a library card if within the geographical borders of South Dakota.
+ALL 50+ databases and digital resources offered by the SD State Library are FREE and accessible 24/7 to all South Dakotans.

 Use our age-appropriate Student Research Lists when linking on your library or school websites, blogs, digital newsletters, etc. These lists are curated just for these age groups and they provide quicker and more customized access for students.
 For more information and for direct URL's to these lists visit this post on Collect+Connect blog.

 Please wait while the widget below loads. :) Here's the link to go directly to our Digital Books List.

 Tech tools abound, but this small, but mighty list consists of those with a lower learning curve.
 They allow users to record, edit, and share video read alouds.
 They also allow for live or recorded video communication.